 Well, it pretty much depends on the genre I play, the place I play, and the other instruments on stage.
 Every experienced audio engineer will know how to fit me into any band, no matter what their style is, but when I have to do it myself, I try to look around first.
 So what do I see?
 I see that I play in a big club and there is a sort of reservation in it naturally.
 Ok, I’ll need to reduce that muddiness somehow.
 I will try to hit that annoying frequency on a mixer and reduce it.
 Next, I see bassist next to me who prefers low-end tone.
 All right, I’ll try to free up some space for him by adjusting my low end (read reduce).
 The next thing I see is a keyboardist who likes to play, I don’t know, for example, Hammond, and prefers higher tones.

 Ok, I’m thinking a bit and making an extra tweak down on the treble knob.
 That would be the whole mix when we all play together.
 So I stay in the mid-range, in those frequencies where the guitar otherwise dominates.
 As for the solo parts, I am open to various possibilities, and that is what depends mostly on personal taste.
 When talking about volume, if we don’t have an engineer in front of the house, I have to make radical decisions rapidly and be close to my volume pedal.
 For instance, I keep the low profile during the vocal parts, and as soon as the chorus is over, the riff starts, and just a little before that, I have already stepped on the volume pedal and finally show how mighty tone I have.
+Check out my other post on how to use compression in a mix

-How to eq electric guitar
+How to EQ

 Eq-ing guitar could be a never ending discussion.
 There is no strict rule on how to make guitar eq to sound like some famous guitar player.
 There are just too many things involved, starting from the guitar body ending with the effect chain.
 The only true one suggestion behind which I stand for is that you should cut everything below 90-100hz.
 You don’t need that “mud” at all.
 The way that low end can ruin your tone is unbelievable so just cut it.
 As mentioned in the paragraph above, there is a sort of trick, how to make a room for vocals.
 Reduce a bit somewhere between 2.5 – 5khz and leave the vocals cut through.
+You might also be interested in my post on mixing an acoustic guitar – read more here.

 If you feel you lack that presence in the mix, just bring up some 6-8khz.
 It can bring you that hissing guitar sound you want to achieve.
 For bigger guitar sound (read thicker) think of raising up 150-300hz range but make sure it doesn’t affect snare drum’s punch.
 The same thing applies to the 500hz frequency at which the guitar should be most dominant.
 In any case, you’ll get some, and you’ll lose some.
 The very first thing you should eq your guitar according to is nothing more than a bass guitar.
 These two can’t both work in the same frequencies and both be thick.